JoANeS86/GADA-Specialization/notes.md

     - For a truly objective assessment of model performance on future data, the test data should not be used to select a final model.

+Bootstrap aggregation

+    - Ensemble learning (or "ensembling"): Involves building multiple models and then aggregating their outputs to make a prediction.

+    - Base learner: Each individual model that comprises an ensemble.

+When Bagging is used with Decision Trees, we get a **Random Forest**: Ensemble of decision trees trained on bootstrapped data with randomly selected features.

+Random Forest models have the same hyperparameters as Decision Trees (since they're ensembles of them), but random forests also have some other hyperparameters which control the ensemble itself, like <ins>max_features</ins> or <ins>n_estimators</ins>